Hluu1/Python-Challenge/PyBank/Analysis/PyBank Results.md

-Results after running python code to calculate the total months, the total net number of profit/losses, the average changes in profit/losses, the greatest increase in profits and the greatest decrease in profits.
+Results after running Python Script to calculate the total months, the total net number of profit/losses, the average changes in profit/losses, the greatest increase in profits and the greatest decrease in profits.

 Total Months: 86
 Net Total Amount: $22,564,198